7 Best Museums in Casablanca: Art + Culture + Design

 Best museums in Casablanca

-Located in a 1930s Art Deco villa, the Villa des Arts de Casablanca is a cultural gem operated by the nonprofit Fondation ONA.
-This small but impactful gallery stages rotating exhibitions showcasing the work of contemporary Moroccan artists, playing a vital role in promoting art and creativity to local schoolchildren and university students.
+Occupying a 1930s Art Deco villa, this art museum is operated by the nonprofit Fondation ONA.
+Its small but impactful galleries stage rotating exhibitions showcasing the work of contemporary Moroccan artists, playing a vital role in promoting art and creativity to local schoolchildren and university students.

-Beyond these core holdings, the Villa des Arts also regularly mounts temporary exhibitions highlighting both established and up-and-coming Moroccan creatives, their diverse practices spanning painting, sculpture, photography and multimedia.
-Complete with an auditorium, a research library and an on-site cafe, the museum is a dynamic cultural hub, hosting a calendar of events ranging from artist talks to live music performances and hands-on art workshops.
+Complete with an auditorium, a research library and an on-site cafe, the museum has established itself as a cultural hub.
+Throughout the year, it hosts a calendar of events ranging from artist talks to live music performances and hands-on art workshops, so be sure to check what's happening during your visit.

 Opening hours of the Villa des Arts de Casablanca: 9 am to 7 pm (closed Mondays)